HUWISU | Winter on Campus

 Dr. Christian E. Rieck

-He is a frequent guest lecturer at universities around the world, most recently at the University of Belgrade, the University of Costa Rica and RSIS in Singapore.
-After studies in Bayreuth, Seville and at HU Berlin, he earned a postgraduate degree in Latin American Studies at the University of Oxford.
+He is a frequent guest lecturer at universities around the world, most recently at the University of Belgrade, the University of Buenos Aires and RSIS in Singapore.
+After studies of law, politics and economics in Bayreuth, Seville and at HU Berlin, he earned a postgraduate degree in Latin American Studies at the University of Oxford.
+He holds a PhD in History.

-Previous posts include stints at Konrad Adenauer Stiftung in Berlin, the German Institute for Global and Area Studies GIGA in Hamburg, as well as a Carlo Schmid Fellowship at the United Nations in Mexico City.
+Previous posts include research and policy work at Konrad Adenauer Stiftung in Berlin, at the German Institute for Global and Area Studies GIGA in Hamburg, as well as a Carlo Schmid Fellowship at the United Nations in Mexico City.

 Already applied for this course?